milvus-io/milvus/docs/developer_guides/proxy-reduce.md

 		topk_results = append(topk_results, choice)
 ```

 This algorithm is originated from the merging phase of merge sort.
-The common point of the two is that the results have been sorted when merging, and the difference is that merge sort merges two-way results, proxy reduce merges multiple results.
+The common point of the two is that the results have been sorted when merging, and the difference is that merge sort merges two-way results, proxy reduces merges multiple results.

 In contrast, in merge sort, two pointers are used to record the offsets of the two-way results, and proxy reduce uses multiple pointers `locs` to record the offsets of the `k-way` results.